 These four techniques can help to all but guarantee that you will end up with a candidate that goes above-and-beyond all expectations!

-1. Open With An Introduction
+1. Open With an Introduction

-While cover letters have remained the bread-and-butter of mid-level screening in the recruitment field, there’s another unique way that you can get a great sense for who a prospect is and how they see themselves.
+While cover letters have remained the bread-and-butter of mid-level screening in the recruitment field, there’s another unique way that you can get a great sense if who a prospect is and how they see themselves.
 Ask that every applicant write 100 words describing their reason for applying and what they can do for your company.
 Ask that they do this instead of a cover letter.

 Rather than reading long and winded cover letters that repeat the same few things that you have read over and over again, the need to be brief, yet confident and creative, will inspire a different variety of answers than you might expect.